SQream/sqream_docs/reference/sql/sql_statements/dml_commands/update.rst

    * - ``condition``
      - Specifies the condition for updating the data.

-.. note:: Similar to a DELETE statement, an UPDATE statement may leave some uncleaned data behind, which requires a cleanup operation.
+.. note:: Similar to a ``DELETE`` statement, an ``UPDATE`` statement may leave some uncleaned data behind, which requires a clean-up operation.

 Examples
 ===========